×

 “I take pride in it (being a leader),” Ayala said.
 “I get to be a leader of this program and I wear that on my chest.

-He went 17-8 as a freshman and placed eighth in the Big Ten tournament and earned an NCAA bid.
-He was the third true freshman to compete at the NCAA Championships under head coach Tom Brands.
+When Ayala stepped onto the mat as a true freshman for the Hawkeyes, there was no waiting around.
+He made his name known.
+He went 17-8 as a freshman, placed eighth in the Big Ten Tournament and earned an NCAA bid.
+He was just the third true freshman to compete at the NCAA Championships under head coach Tom Brands.

-Ayala took a red-shirt the following year, going 13-1 unattached for the Hawkeyes.
+Ayala took a redshirt the following year, going 13-1 unattached for the Hawkeyes.

 “I wanted to come to Iowa for a number of things,” Ayala said.
-“The first thing was that Tom and Terry (Brands) are very similar to my high school coaches, and TJ Sebolt.
+“The first thing was that Tom and Terry (Brands) are very similar to my high school coaches and TJ Sebolt.
 They had success and I wanted to stay with that same aspect.

 “When I came on my visit, I saw how they cared for you and the bond was close.”